Point Dume

-Point Dume is a promontory on the coast of Malibu, California that juts out into the Pacific Ocean.
-The point, a long bluff, forms the northern end of the Santa Monica Bay.
+Point Dume is a promontory on the coast of Malibu, California, that juts out into the Pacific Ocean.
+The point, a long bluff, forms the northern end of Santa Monica Bay.
 Point Dume Natural Area affords a vista of the Palos Verdes Peninsula and Santa Catalina Island.
 Zuma Beach lies to its immediate northwest.

 History

 Point Dume viewed from the northwest on Zuma Beach.